Mar 12, 2025

 Canada has been continuously working to develop an efficient Anti-Money Laundering (AML) system.
 Being one of the founding countries of the Financial Action Task Force (FATF), Canada follows the recommendations provided by the organization.
 However, the results of the FATF’s 2016 evaluation have shown that the country has several deficiencies.
 As a result, the government amended regulations to strengthen AML/CFT requirements.
 In October 2021, the FATF re-evaluated the country, pointing to visible changes and improvements in tackling money laundering.

 From 2016 to 2021, Canada reversed most of its deficient indexes.
 This means that the regulatory environment in Canada is fast developing, and entities working in this jurisdiction need to keep up.
+In 2025-2026, Canada is likely to have a mutual evaluation by FATF to assess Canada’s compliance with AML/CTF frameworks.

 Failure to comply with Canadian regulations can lead to all sorts of penalties.
-Just recently, Wealth One Bank of Canada was fined C$650,000 ($480,000) over compliance.
+For instance, in November 2024, the Exchange Bank of Canada was fined C$3,538,724 ($2,457,750) over compliance.

 We at Sumsub have prepared an article explaining how companies working in Canada can stay compliant with changing regulations.